-The Andrew H. Whiteford Curatorial Center is the centerpiece of the lower level.
+The Andrew H. Whiteford Curatorial Center (the "Cube") is the centerpiece of the lower level.
 The two-story, glass-enclosed facility is the main storage area for ceramics and baskets, as well as the center for curatorial activities in the museum.
 This workspace is used by museum studies students cataloging artifacts and preparing exhibits.
 At the north end are Pre-Columbian ceramics from Central and South America.
 The south end holds the museum's extensive collection of basketry.
 The mezzanine houses North American ethnographic objects in movable storage, as well as larger North American ceramics.
 Visitors are free to walk around the perimeter of the facility, viewing the extensive collections and the curatorial staff at work.

-[The Winnebago]"History of Man" Murals - J.W.
+"History of Man" Murals - J.W.
 Norton